maplesond/spectre/doc/source/tools.rst

 The Tools
 =========

+The main graphical interface for the software is accessed via the :ref:`spectre`.
+From here you can visualise and modify trees and networks and launch most of the main tools within the toolkit.

-The tools in spectre focus around generating phylogenetic networks from a variety of inputs.
-The main workflows are listed here.
+The main tools and their workflows are listed here.

 *NetMake* - Creates a circular split system from a distance matrix producing an outer-planar network.
 Allows the user to select either NeighborNet or NetMake's own method for constructing the circular ordering of taxa.